syrmaplibpos/Data-Science_C-JHU/Course1.md

 R 3.4.3 lm() function on Windows 10 – seg fault on large dataframe
 Using principle components to discover common variation in rows of a matrix, should I use, U, D or Vt?

+##### Practice Quiz
+1.Question 1

+Which of these might be a good title for a forum post?

+How do I get rnorm() to work?

+STAT101 quiz

+Removing rows with NAs in data.frame using subset(), R 3.4.3 &check;

+2.Question 2

+Which is a characteristic of a good question when posting to message boards?

+Assumes that you've discovered a bug in R

+Includes follow-ups if you answer your own question &check;

+Asks for a code fix without explanation

+3.Question 3

+Which is NOT a good strategy for finding the answer to a problem in this course?

+Searching the course forum

+Emailing the professor &check;

+Explaining your problem to a friend/coworker

 #### The data science process

 * The Question